pavoltravnik/maxims-of-law/maxims-of-law.md

 Vitium clerici nocere non debet.
 Clerical errors ought not to hurt.

-Voluit sed non dixit. he willed but did not say.
+Voluit sed non dixit.
+He willed but did not say.

 Voluntas testatoris ambulatoria est usque ad mortem.
 The will of a testator is ambulatory until his death; that is, he may change it at any time.
 See 1 Bouv. inst. n.
 83.